2023 Bayelsa State gubernatorial election

 The 2023 Bayelsa State gubernatorial election took place on 11 November 2023 to elect the Governor of Bayelsa State.
 Incumbent PDP Governor Douye Diri won election to a second term by a 23.6% margin of victory over former Governor Timipre Sylva, the APC nominee.

 The primaries, scheduled for between 27 March and 17 April 2023, resulted in Diri being renominated by the Peoples Democratic Party unopposed on 12 April while the All Progressives Congress nominated Sylva on 15 April.

 On 21 March, INEC declared Diri as the victor with official totals showing him winning about 175,000 votes (~61% of the vote) to defeat Sylva with about 110,000 votes (~41% of the vote).
 Due to alleged irregularities, Sylva rejected the results and filed a challenge at the electoral tribunal.
-The legal case eventually reached the Supreme Court, which upheld the election of Diri in a August 2024 judgment.
+The legal case eventually reached the Supreme Court, which upheld the election of Diri in an August 2024 judgment.